Deploying Ops Manager with NSX-T for Enterprise PKS

 Click Setup Authentication.
-It will take a few minutes to initialize the database.
+It takes a few minutes to initialize the database.

-Log in to Ops Manager with the user name and password you created.
+Log in to Ops Manager with the username and password that you created.

 Verify success.
 You should be able to log in, and you should see the BOSH Director tile is present and ready for configuration, indicated by the orange color.